TheArkive/ahk-pi/README.md

 * teadrinker
 * Rapte_Of_Suzaku
 * lexikos
-* DaveT1 - for finding some of the most creative ways to break this script (through no fault of his own!), and thus make it better `;-)`
+* DaveT1 - for having a keen eye to find what I missed

 ## Intro